Psychopathy: Cause

 Behavioral genetic studies have identified potential genetic and non-genetic contributors to psychopathy, including influences on brain function.
 Proponents of the triarchic model believe that psychopathy results from the interaction of genetic predispositions and an adverse environment.
-What is adverse may differ depending on the underlying predisposition: for example, it is hypothesized that persons having high boldness may respond poorly to punishment but may respond better to rewards and secure attachments.
+What is considered adverse may differ depending on the underlying predisposition: for example, it is hypothesized that persons with high boldness may respond poorly to punishment but better to rewards and secure attachments.

 Genetic

 Genetically informed studies of the personality characteristics typical of individuals with psychopathy have found moderate genetic (as well as non-genetic) influences.
 On the PPI, fearless dominance and impulsive antisociality were similarly influenced by genetic factors and uncorrelated with each other.
-Genetic factors may generally influence the development of psychopathy while environmental factors affect the specific expression of the traits that predominate.
-A study on a large group of children found more than 60% heritability for "callous-unemotional traits" and that conduct disorder among children with these traits has a higher heritability than among children without these traits.
+Genetic factors may generally influence the development of psychopathy, while environmental factors affect the specific expression of the traits that predominate.
+A study of a large group of children found more than 60% heritability for "callous and unemotional traits," and that conduct disorder among children with these traits has a higher heritability than among children without them.

 Environment

 From accidents such as the one of Phineas Gage, it is known that the prefrontal cortex plays an important role in moral behavior.

-A study by Farrington of a sample of London males between ages 8 and 48 included studying which factors scored 10 or more on the PCL:SV at age 48.
+A study by Farrington of a sample of London males aged 8 to 48 included examining which factors scored 10 or more on the PCL:SV at age 48.
 The strongest factors included having a convicted parent, being physically neglected, low involvement of the father with the boy, low family income, and coming from a disrupted family.
 Other significant factors included poor supervision, abuse, harsh discipline, large family size, delinquent siblings, young mothers, depressed mothers, low social class, and poor housing.
 There has also been an association between psychopathy and detrimental treatment by peers.
 However, it is difficult to determine the extent of an environmental influence on the development of psychopathy because of evidence of its strong heritability.